Visiting Acadia National Park? Try biking the Schoodic Peninsula, a quiet section of the park with fewer crowds and fantastic ocean views.

 Is This a Difficult Biking Path?

 When researching the Schoodic Peninsula, I read an article that called the biking "leisurely."

 However, I'd just spent the last few days hiking, so my legs were tired.
 Also, I'm relatively new to biking, so a 9-ish mile ride was long for me.

 I found the road biking section to be fairly easy, but by the time we reached the gravel bike paths, I was exhausted.

 Are you just getting into biking too?
-Here’s a guide to mountain biking gear for beginners, which will help you get ideas for things like half-finger biking gloves and the REI men's Trail 25 pack or REI women's Trail 25 pack for carrying water.
+Here's a guide to mountain biking gear for beginners, which will help you get ideas for things like half-finger biking gloves and the REI men's Trail 25 pack or REI women's Trail 25 pack for carrying water.